1 Nature is maximally efficient

 For physicists.
 Action is a scalar, a Lorentz invariant, and a quantum observable.
 The operator, found in textbooks, is self-adjoint and linear.
 There is also a canonically conjugated observable: angle.

-In short,W ≥ ℏ implies quantum theory.
+In short,W ≥ ℏ implies quantum theory and agrees with observations.

 4 There is a maximum force in nature